Fl4gu1z0wsky/CEH/README.md

 ### Router

    Counter methods:
-    - Configuration modification : We must secure the router and the supporting system it makes use of, such as TFTP servers (used to upgrade several routers that
-    are separated from the TFTP server by slow WAN connections).
+   - **Configuration modification** : We must secure the router and the supporting system it makes use of, such as TFTP servers (used to upgrade several routers that are separated from the TFTP server by slow WAN connections).
-    - Introduction of a rogue router that : The other routing devices must trust the send information.
-We can block it by adding message authentication to the routing
+   - **Introduction of a rogue router** : The other routing devices must trust the send information.
+We can block it by adding message authentication to the routing protocol.
-    protocol.
 And we can also add ACLs to block routing protocol messages unwanted.
-    - Spoofing a valid routing protocol message or modifying a valid message in transit.
-We can prevent it with message authentication as well.
-And if we have a transport
-    layer protocol like TCP for BGP, it can render the task difficult due to the pseudo-random initial sequence numbers.
+   - **Spoofing a valid routing protocol message or modifying a valid message in transit** : We can prevent it with message authentication as well.
+And if we have a transport   layer protocol like TCP for BGP, it can render the task difficult due to the pseudo-random initial sequence numbers.
-    - Sending of malformed or excess packets.
-Excess packets can be stopped with DoS mitigation techniques.
+   - **Sending of malformed or excess packets** : Excess packets can be stopped with DoS mitigation techniques.
 Malformed packets are harder to identify.
-This is
-    an area of computer security that needs increased attention, not just in routing protocols but in all network applications.
+This is an area of computer security that needs increased attention, not just in routing protocols but in all network applications.

 ### Cryptography